wavefrontHQ/docs/pages/doc/authentication.md

    * Email addresses of the administrators of each team.
    * IdP details.
    * Sandbox mode or strict mode (see below).
-1. The Tanzu Observability team sets up the multi-tenant environment based on the request:
+1. The Tanzu Observability Technical Support team sets up the multi-tenant environment based on the request:
    * Enables multi-tenancy for the customer.
    * Creates a tenant for each team specified by the customer.
    * Points each tenant to the customer's IdP.
-   * Creates tenant administrator users with **Accounts** permissions on each tenant.
+   * Creates tenant administrator users with the **Accounts** permission on each tenant.
 1. The administrator at the customer site and the newly specified tenant administrator users with the **Accounts** permission can then:
   * Log in to the tenant.
   * [Invite users](user-accounts.html#create-and-manage-user-accounts) to the tenant and assign permissions for that tenant.